AyaFergany/Netflix-Project/README.md

 - the top Genres in egypt : International TV, Romantic  TV, TV Dramas

 2- Insights for Saudi Arabia
-- Most watched shows on the  in saudi:  Movies
+- Most watched shows on netflix in saudi:  Movies
 - the best Month for releasing content IN saudi: Octuber.
 - the highest rating TV show or Movies for saudi: TV-14
 - Number of movies got the "TV-14" rating in saudi: 4